 An award is a recognition of excellence, which the recipient ought to be able to treasure.
 It is better not to give an award than to give it to someone who does not embody the spirit of the award.
 Since the standard of excellence is so high each award may not necessarily be given every year.

-Each award consists of a plaque, with the exception of the Chapter Award (refer to Chapter Award criteria), which will be presented during the Awards Ceremony held at Florida Council of the Blind's Annual Convention.
+Each award consists of a plaque, which will be presented during the Awards Ceremony held at Florida Council of the Blind's Annual Convention.

 All Awards will cover the period from January 1st through December 31st of the year prior to the one in which it is being presented.

-Family members of persons serving on the Awards Committee are not eligible for a state award during the committee member's tenure.
+Persons serving on the Awards Committee and their family members are not eligible for a state award during the committee member's tenure.

 An individual is eligible to receive each of the following state awards once: